JJHPhoto/Horiseon/README.md

 8. Updated the copyright to 2020.
 9. Created a new “div class” and named it “benefit-box” to consolidate code in the “Sidebar”.
 10. Removed unnecessary “div id” tags from two of the boxes inside the “content” box.
 11. Created a new “dive class” and named it “content-boxes” to consolidate code in the “Body”.
+12. Linked my Navbar to my h2 sections inside “content-boxes”.

 ## Changes I made to the CSS.